Gyuri1/NewLocalUser-Orbital/README.md

 Please verify these settings prior to execution.

-Please create a Generic Schedule like this:
+Please create a Generic Schedule like this as a trigger: